 This is a story about implementing a digital project across two distinct phases.
 By working in partnership, feeding in learnings, and benchmarking against key deliverables via real-time analytics – we’ve achieved outstanding results.

 We set out to implement the first phases – to make the current website work harder for the client.
 Although we had to accept the current platform’s restrictions, improving the user journey would meet short to medium-term needs – with success measured through conversion uplift.

 Always reviewing Analytics and Tracking allowed us to capture data continuously and measure improvements to the website in real-time (also involving the use of split testing) – for digital ROI.

 User Workshops (June-July 2017): We looked at user profiles, developed a prototype from the template designs, and followed up with further rounds of testing (see Figure 1).
 We also ran a second ‘refresh’ workshop in December 2017.

 Stages in Form re-design:

-We addressed this at specific workshop to review all form fields.
-We aimed to reduce fields down to minimum to make it as simple as possible, and to restructure questions to make logical sense.
+We addressed this at the specific workshop to review all form fields.
+We aimed to reduce fields down to a minimum to make it as simple as possible and to restructure questions to make logical sense.

 Finally, we turned wireframes (see Figure 2) into prototypes and conducted further agile testing in short time frames.